schollii/terraform-local-gen-files/examples/complex/README.md

-This example shows configuration of a micro-service deployment and testing config files, and defines a helmfile that sets the load order of the deployment config files.
+This example shows configuration of a micro-service deployment and testing config files.
+Each stack defines some override templates

-From your
+From tf-staging and tf-prod:
+terraform init
-terraform
+terraform apply

+Then look at the my-micro-svc/*-config/stacks contents.